microsoft/vscode-docs/docs/customization/userdefinedsnippets.md

 Code snippets are templates that make it easier to enter repeating code patterns, such as loops or conditional-statements.

-Snippets show in IntelliSense (`kb(editor.action.triggerSuggest)`) mixed with other suggestions as well as in a dedicated snippet picker (F1 > Insert Snippet).
-There is also support for tab-completion: Enable it with `"editor.tabCompletion": true`, type a *snippet prefix*, and press kb(insertSnippet) to insert a snippet.
+Snippets show in IntelliSense (`kb(editor.action.triggerSuggest)`) mixed with other suggestions as well as in a dedicated snippet picker (**Insert Snippet** in the Command Palette).
+There is also support for tab-completion: Enable it with `"editor.tabCompletion": true`, type a *snippet prefix*, and press `kb(insertSnippet)` to insert a snippet.

 The snippet syntax follows the [TextMate snippet syntax](https://manual.macromates.com/en/snippets) with the exception of 'regular expression replacements', 'interpolated shell code' and 'transformations', which are not supported.